-Fig. 20.
+Fig. 23.
 Spectrum of a Wi-Fi channel emphasizing the OFDM sub-carrier structure separated by 312.5 kHz steps with the missing sub-carrier 0 at center frequency.
 The indicated 5 MHz spectrum is actually sampled.

-Fig. 21.
-A 5 MHz wide usable spectrum is collected by offsetting the local oscillators between the B210 receiver and the Wi-Fi transmitter to avoid the missing sub-carrier 0: The Wi-Fi local oscillator is at 2412 + 5(q-1) MHz, while the B210 local oscillator is set to 3 MHz below.
+Fig. 24.
+A 5-MHz wide usable spectrum is collected by offsetting the local oscillators between the B210 receiver and the Wi-Fi transmitter to avoid the missing sub-carrier 0: the Wi-Fi local oscillator is at 2412 + 5(q - 1) MHz, while the B210 local oscillator is set to 3 MHz below.
 The vertical lines indicate 19 sub-carriers.

-BPA and the proposed imaging method, as shown in Fig. 22.
-It can be seen that, despite the lower range resolution (2.7 m v.s.
-1.5 m) and higher azimuth resolution (0.031 v.s.
-0.047), different targets are clearly visible and well consistent with the results obtained by transmitting the NW signal, as shown in Figs. 11 and 12, hence demonstrating the suitability of replacing the PlutoSDR emitter with the Wi-Fi USB dongle for SDR-GBIR development.
+Finally, with the Wi-Fi transmitted signal and a 2.0 m synthetic aperture length, imaging results of the same scene shown in the left-top sub-figure of Fig. 5 are obtained by BPA and NUFFT-FISTA, as shown in Fig. 25.
+It can be seen that different targets are clearly visible and well consistent with the results obtained by transmitting the NW signal, as shown in Figs. 14 and 15, hence demonstrating the suitability of replacing the PlutoSDR emitter with the Wi-Fi USB dongle for SDR-GBIR development.

-V. CONCLUSION
+VI.
+CONCLUSION

-We have demonstrated the software defined radio implementation of ground-based interferometric radar by addressing the challenges of system synchronization, bandwidth synthesis, data preprocessing, and signal processing.
+We have demonstrated the software defined radio implementation of ground-based interferometric radar by addressing the challenges of system synchronization, bandwidth synthesis, data preprocessing, and target imaging.
 The developed SDR-GB-SAR and SDR-GB-MIMO radar systems have been validated to work well in practice using the proposed methods for target high-resolution imaging and displacement highaccuracy measurement, enjoying the potentials to reduce the cost and increase the flexibility of current radar systems in the same application field.
 The setup is furthermore well suited for educational purposes as it only requires widely available and affordable commercial off the shelf hardware, e.g., PlutoSDR or Wi-Fi USB dongle as transmitter, B210 as receiver, and a couple of passive components such as coupler and attenuators in addition to the antennas.
-All source codes and some datasets resulting from this work are available on the https://github.com/jmfriedt/active radar Github repository.
+All source codes and some datasets resulting from this work are available on the https://github.com/jmfriedt/active\radar Github repository.